JinnKid Got the Punishment He Deserved

 Astonishingly, Abulaban made an audio recording of the murder.
 It revealed that it took all of two seconds for him to burst into the apartment and start shooting.
 Neither of them had a chance to speak, although Ana did scream.
 Abulaban didnt give them even a moment to defend their friendship.
 After the murders, Abulaban took a picture of their dead bodies.

 Abulaban’s story was unusual in that he immediately admitted his crime.
 He called his mother in Virginia, and then he called 911.
 His testimony at trial, however, was an exercise in hubris.
-He described his state of mind during the murders in the hope that the jury would sympathize and find him guilty of manslaughter instead of second-degree murder (murder committed on impulse) or first-degree murder (premeditated murder).
+He described his state of mind during the murders in the hope that the jury would sympathize and find him guilty of manslaughter (accidental killing) instead of second-degree murder (murder committed on impulse) or first-degree murder (premeditated murder).
 But the fact that he had premeditated the murders was painfully obvious.

 Anas male friend was named Rayburn Barron.
 Barron had had a romantic interest in Ana, which Abulaban was aware of and which made him jealous.
 But Abulaban had caused the estrangement between him and Ana by abusing her on multiple occasions.
 The fact is, their marriage was already over, so Ana obviously felt free to pursue other relationships.
 Despite having an affair himself, Abulaban told the jury that he was enraged by his wife’s “betrayal” of him.